Maragheh: Ahmadili rule

 Following Ahmadil's death on 16 May 1116, he was reportedly succeeded by his slave Aq Sunqur, who by 1122 had emerged as a semi-independent subject of the Seljuks.
 This marked the start of the Ahmadili dynasty, a name they are commonly referred as due to their connection to Ahmadil.
 Aq Sunqur secretly conspired with the rebel prince Tughril ibn Muhammad, encouraging the latter to invade Maragheh in return for soldiers and aid.
 The rebellion failed in 1122/23, and led to the dismissal of Aq Sunqur by the Seljuk ruler Mahmud II (r.
 1118–1131).
 However, Aq Sunqur was soon re-appointed as the governor of Maragheh.
 In 1150, the Seljuk ruler Ghiyath ad-Din Mas'ud (r.
 1133–1152) besieged Maragheh, due to a conflict between Aq Sunqur's son and successor Arslan Aba and another local ruler.
 The town was captured after two days, but a resolution was soon reached through the mediation of various military leaders.

 In 1174/75, the Eldiguzid prince (and subsequent ruler) Muhammad Jahan Pahlavan (r.
 1175–1186) besieged Maragheh, but was unsuccessful in capturing it.
 The last Ahmadili ruler of Maragheh was Sulafa Khatun (r.
 1209–1225).
-She was at Ru'in Dez during the Mongol conquest of Maragheh in 1221.
+She was at Ru'in Dez during the Mongol conquest of Maragheh in 1221, led by generals Jebe and Subutai.
 The Mongols "stormed" the city on 30 March 1221 and burned it and killed its inhabitants.
+They continued south to capture and destroy Hamadan, until they finally took again the northern route to Derbent and the Northern Caucassus, which culminate with the Battle of the Kalka River in 1223.